 There is arguably more contextual information to use in B2B marketing.
 “In the B2C commerce space, you may be dealing with a one-time, price-sensitive buyer.
 Maybe you can offer free delivery, but there is less scope or history for using contextual insight,” says Andrea Fishman, a partner at professional services network PwC.
 “In B2B, knowing what the customer has done and how they’ve interacted with you, there is often rich insight to guide the type of offer or experience.”

 Mr Heaton agrees.
 “One of the first things you do in B2B account planning is to look at the organisational charts of the buyers that you’re trying to pitch to,” he explains.
 “You quickly see that there’s a key decision-maker: the CEO or CFO or someone at the top level.
 Then you’ve got directors and managers just below the decision-makers.
 Each needs different types of information, so you orchestrate your engagement through each role.
-Decision- making by committee is perfect for contextual marketing.”
+Decision-making by committee is perfect for contextual marketing.”

 With this much information available, one might expect contextual marketing to be a widespread practice, but this is not the case.
 “In my experience, less than 10% of organisations can sense even the most basic types of context about their customers,” says Alberto Alvarez-Morphy, founder and chief strategy officer at Digital Friks, a digital marketing agency based in Mexico.

 One of the most pressing challenges associated with contextual marketing is privacy.
-In order to build as deep an understanding of the customer’s context as possible, marketers could be tempted to acquire more data than their customers—and regulators—are comfortable with.
+To build as deep an understanding of the customer’s context as possible, marketers could be tempted to acquire more data than their customers—and regulators—are comfortable with.
 “Once you are looking at the context of the user, then you want to have more information about who they are and what they’ve done previously to understand their behaviour,” explains Alan Mitchell, strategy director of consultancy Ctrl-Shift, which specialises in the use of personal information.

-“That sets marketers off on a quest to create the richest, deepest profile in order to provide targeted messages, and that’s where they run the risk of intrusion.”
-Whether contextual advertising actually causes individuals any harm is debatable, Mitchell concedes.
+“That sets marketers off on a quest to create the richest, deepest profile to provide targeted messages, and that’s where they run the risk of intrusion.”
+Whether contextual advertising causes individuals any harm is debatable, Mitchell concedes.
 But by using contextual information in a way that gives customers the sense they are being watched, the marketing industry risks losing the implicit permission to do so.

-In Mitchell’s view, the key to using contextual information to make marketing more effective is to actually listen to the customer’s needs.
+In Mitchell’s view, the key to using contextual information to make marketing more effective is to listen to the customer’s needs.
 “A lot of contextual marketing is based on the concept of relevance,” he explains.
-“But relevance is actually just a proxy for utility in the eyes of the individual.”
+“But relevance is just a proxy for utility in the eyes of the individual.”
 What companies should aspire to is offering more relevant products, not just more relevant ads.

 For this to work, companies should give customers more control over the use of their contextual information, Mitchell says.
 “If you allow me as an individual to communicate that I’m interested in a particular product at a particular time, and then you offer me that product, I have benefited from that transaction.
 This turns contextual marketing into a listening exercise.”